Student, Employee, and Public Records Requests

 Guilford County Schools strives to be open and transparent about district information, projects, initiatives, data and challenges.
-The District Relations department tracks and responds to public records requests that involve any district department.
+The Chief of Staff's office tracks and responds to public records requests that involve any district department.
 If you'd like more information about public records in general, please click here.

-The public records of Guilford County Schools are governed by North Carolina General Statute §132-6.2 and Guilford County Board of Education Policy KB – Public Records - Retention, Release, and Disposition.
+The public records of Guilford County Schools are governed by North Carolina General Statute §132-6.2 and Guilford County Board of Education Policy 5070/7530 – Public Records - Retention, Release, and Disposition.

 Please use the portal below to submit a public records request.
-If you have any questions or need assistance, please email email@example.com or call 336-279-4922.
+Thank you.

 For best results, please use Google Chrome, Firefox, or Safari; Internet Explorer is not recommended.